 “Three Billboards Outside Ebbing Missouri (2017)” by Martin McDonagh

-With seven Oscar nominations and having won most major awards, I really don’t know how this film lost Best Picture for The Shape of Water.
+With seven Oscar nominations and having won the most major awards, I really don’t know how this film lost Best Picture for The Shape of Water.
 Being also a way better movie, Three Billboards Outside Ebbing Missouri is as brilliant in every possible way.
 With an incredible original script and amazing performances by Frances McDormand, Woody Harrelson and Sam Rockwell and Martin McDonag, the film is a smart dark comedy about a woman trying to find justice after her daughter is raped, killed and burned alive, shaking up the local community by putting up three huge billboards with very enticing messages.

 “God’s Own Country (2017)” by Francis Lee